You are browsing a version that has not yet been released. |

 32

-Do not use Doctrine without a metadata and query cache!
 Doctrine is optimized for working with caches.
 The main parts in Doctrine that are optimized for caching are the metadata mapping information with the metadata cache and the DQL to SQL conversions with the query cache.
 These 2 caches require only an absolute minimum of memory yet they heavily improve the runtime performance of Doctrine.
-The recommended cache driver to use with Doctrine is APCu.
-APCu provides you with a very fast in-memory cache storage that you can use for the metadata and query caches as seen in the previous code snippet. |

 Configuration Options